-Being a new parent means a lot of new responsibilities, which come with your fair share of worrying.
-Babies are always changing.
-As soon as they get through one phase, they’re on to the next.
+A new child will transform your home—especially if you’re a first-time parent.
+Being a new parent means a lot of new responsibilities, which come with a fair share of worrying.
+Babies are always changing; as soon as they get through one phase, they’re onto the next.

 Once your little one starts crawling, all bets are off!
-That’s the time to think about babyproofing the house to make it a safer place.
+That’s the time to think about baby-proofing the house to make it a safer place.

 1. Rubber Bands on Cabinet Doors